phpMussel/Docs/readme.en.md

 - Hide version information from logs and page output?
 True = Yes; False = No [Default].

 ##### "disabled_channels" `[string]`
-- This can be used to prevent phpMussel from using particular channels when sending requests (e.g., when updating, when fetching component metadata, etc).
+- This can be used to prevent phpMussel from using particular channels when sending requests.

 ```
 disabled_channels